 First off, you will need to be informed of the variety of plans at your disposal before you jump into the cesspool that is mobile phones, telecoms and technology services in general.

 Now that we know what is on the market, let us look at how you would acquire a free phone.
 This is all possible through a federal program called “Lifeline” which was developed to provide anybody for emergencies with cell phones or free home phone service; this is particularly crucial for seniors.
-Every month, the Lifeline program offers free cell phones and free minutes.
+Every month, the Lifeline program offers free cell phones for seniors and free minutes.

-Step 1: Check whether you qualify
+Check whether you qualify

 Who is eligible?